-Why are there so many TV shows about TV shows? - BBC News
+Why are there so many TV shows about TV shows?

 - Studio 60 on the Sunset Strip and Sports Night - Two more TV shows written by Sorkin, set on a Saturday night comedy sketch show and a cable sports programme respectively

-- Going slightly further back - The Mary Tyler Moore Show was so popular in the 1970s it led to three spin-offs
+- The Larry Sanders Show, which aired in the 1990s, is seen by many as a classic of the genre.
+Going slightly further back - The Mary Tyler Moore Show was so popular in the 1970s it led to three spin-offs

 "Sometimes the audience catches our slip-ups and likes to get a bit of insight - the ability to roll with the mistakes makes the job easier," Naga says.